Zag-Research/Zag-Smalltalk/Documentation/Final Analysis.md

 ## Non-structural inlining
 The next stage is to inline primitives that can't affect the control-flow graph, but can use type information that is not available until the data-flow graph is complete.
 Current examples are `at:` and `at:put:` where the receiver is known to be an `Array`, `String` or one of the other special array types.
 ## Creating `Context` and stack offsets

 Creating a `Context` is fairly expensive (dozens of instructions) and they are only required if we send a message or create a `BlockClosure` that does a non-local return.
 After inlining, some methods may not require a context along certain paths (see `fibonacci`).
 Therefore we want to delay creating a `Context` as long as we can.
-The size of a `Context` is variable, because it contains: `self`, the parameters, the locals, references to any `BlockClosures` we need to reference, as well as space for all the `BlockClosure`s that we create in the method.
+The size of a `Context` is variable, because it contains `self`, the parameters, the locals, references to any `BlockClosures` we need to reference, as well as space for all the `BlockClosure`s that we create in the method.

 Each block has a context status:
  - `nil` means it hasn't been established yet